grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ## [feature_management]

-The options in this section configure the experimental Feature Toggle Admin Page feature, which is enabled using the `featureToggleAdminPage` feature toggle. **Use at your own risk.**
+The options in this section configure the experimental Feature Toggle Admin Page feature, which is enabled using the `featureToggleAdminPage` feature toggle.
+Grafana Labs offers support on a best-effort basis, and breaking changes might occur prior to the feature being made generally available.

 Please see [Configure feature toggles]({{< relref "/feature-toggles" >}}) for more information.